What Foods to Eat to Control Blood Sugar Levels?

 A 100-gram serving of these noodles contains less than 1 gram of digestible carbs and 2 calories.

-Note: Shirataki noodles are characterized by a liquid with fishy odor so you must rinse them before use.
+Note: Shirataki noodles are characterized by a liquid with a fishy odor so you must rinse them before use.
 Then cook them for several minutes over high heat.

 Also, it can effectively reduce blood pressure.